Looking for a Way to Reduce Textbook Expenses?

 The following is a list of ways you may be able to reduce the cost of your textbooks1:

 - Buy the correct textbook.
-Look on the DTCC bookstore web page for a listing of ISBN numbers, or visit e-follet.com and look up the course and section.
+Visit e-follet.com and look up the course and section.
 Seek out the instructor if you have any questions or to ask if an older edition of a textbook is similar enough to use.

 - Use the library.
 You can borrow copies of textbooks to use in the building for two hours at the Main Campus library.
 Remember that you'll need to show your Duham Tech identification card to borrow library books.

-- Use a textbook comparison web site.
-Many web sites are available for comparing new and used pricing from multiple bookstores such as http://www.booksprice.com/, http://textbooks.org/, and http://www.cheapesttextbooks.com/.
+- Use a textbook comparison website.
+Many web sites are available for comparing new and used pricing from multiple bookstores such as booksprice.com/, textbooks.org/, and cheapesttextbooks.com.
 Note that with used textbook pricing you need to be careful that the supplier has positive ratings evaluations based on many sales.
 Your only recourse with an unhappy experience may be a negative rating on a web site such as Amazon.com or eBay.com which may not matter to a new seller unloading a few used textbooks.
-A quick check of 10 random DTCC textbooks found an average savings of 40% using Amazon.com for new textbook purchases and 47% for used textbooks as opposed to purchasing from the campus bookstore.
-Barnes and Noble often offers deals on textbooks through their web site (http://www.barnesandnoble.com/textbooks/), and Barnes and Noble members save even more.
+A quick check of 10 random Durham Tech textbooks found an average savings of 40 percent using Amazon.com for new textbook purchases and 47percent for used textbooks as opposed to purchasing from the campus bookstore.
+Barnes and Noble often offers deals on textbooks through their web site (barnesandnoble.com/textbooks/), and Barnes and Noble members save even more.

 - Rent textbooks.
-The same check of 10 DTCC textbooks showed an average savings of 63% using rental web sites such as e-follett.com, http://www.chegg.com or http://www.campusbookrentals.com or http://www.half.ebay.com or http://www.bookrenter.com as opposed to purchasing from the campus bookstore.
+The same check of 10 Durham Tech textbooks showed an average savings of 63% using rental we sites such as e-follett.com, chegg.com, campusbookrentals.com, half.ebay.com, bookrenter.com, or amazon.com as opposed to purchasing from the campus bookstore.
 These web sites mail you the textbook to keep for the semester and then return.
-Another example is http://www.coursesmart.com which allows you to access the rental textbook online or download it to your computer as an Adobe Acrobat (pdf) file.
+Another example is coursesmart.com which allows you to access the rental textbook online or download it to your computer as an Adobe Acrobat (pdf) file.
 Many of the rental websites give you the option of choosing from print, digital or audio forms of the textbooks you need.
 In many cases you can highlight areas of e-books and make notes in the margins as you read your books online.
-The DTCC college bookstore now rents textbooks through http://www.efollett.com/.
+The Durham Tech college bookstore now rents textbooks through efollett.com/.

 1Disclaimer: Durham Technical Community College is not affiliated with and does